-That bittersweet time arrives every year, where we’re done decking the halls and roasting chestnuts over an open fire.
+That bittersweet time arrives every year, and our Denver tree service professionals are done decking the halls and roasting chestnuts over an open fire.
 That’s right – Christmas must inevitably come to an end as we turn a corner towards the new year.
 And along with this season of change, as we start packing up decorations and lights from the home, we must make the decision about how to dispose of our live Christmas tree (for you fake tree folks, this article does not apply!).
 But just because your tree will no longer be the centerpiece in your living room, doesn’t mean that the spirit of the tree can’t live on…

 Thankfully there are ways to extend the life of your evergreen that will extend well beyond the holidays….